Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/settings.rst

 Face
    Checks for any portion of the face of the softbody mesh colliding (compute intensive!).
-   While *CFace* enabled is great, and solves lots of collision errors, there doesn't seem to be any dampening settings for it, so parts of the softbody object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there's no motion of any meshes.
-Edge collision has dampening, so that can be controlled, but Deflection dampening value on a collision object doesn't seem to affect the face collision.
+   While *CFace* enabled is great, and solves lots of collision errors, there does not seem to be any dampening settings for it, so parts of the softbody object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there is no motion of any meshes.
+Edge collision has dampening, so that can be controlled, but Deflection dampening value on a collision object does not seem to affect the face collision.

 Soft Body Self Collision